Gild56/the_test/README.md

 If you want to customize the quiz, you can!

-You just need to go in the `iq_test/databases` and choose the language, that you want to change.
+You just need to go in the `iq_test/databases` and choose the language you want to change.

-You can put anything, but remember, that if you don't set the questions correctly, it may not work!
+You can put anything, but remember that if you don't set the questions correctly, it may not work!

 To set your questions correctly you must write: